Contributor Writing Guidelines

 2. Travel Tips

-Travel Tips is a self-publishing section on the GloboLoko website where Contributors share tips and advice about the best sights & attractions, food & drinks experiences and places to stay.
+Travel Tips is a self-publishing section on the GloboLoko website where Contributors share tips and advice about the best sights & attractions, food & drinks experiences, and places to stay.

 The purpose is not to list everything that is out there, but only to feature those Tips that provide an exceptional value to travellers that cannot easily be found elsewhere.
-Apart from the most famous and popular sites to go to, we are looking for Tips that offer a unique local value (local food or locally run accommodation), have a unique concept (sustainability, great social events or unique locations), or provide an exceptional price-quality trade-off.
+Apart from the most famous and popular places to go to, we are looking for Tips that offer a unique local value (local food or locally run accommodation), have a unique concept (sustainability, great social events, or unique locations), or provide an exceptional price-quality trade-off.

 We are looking for Travel Tips in the following categories: